jamesnarongkorn/thai-sentence-segmentation/README.md

 - Punctuation in Thai hardly serves any functions in indicating the end of a sentence in a text: punctuation marks are used with abrreviated nouns, while question and exclamation marks are rarely used in formal domains[^1].
 However, Thai orthography does make use of spaces to signal the end of a clause or a sentence, but it is largely subjective and varies from context to context, which is not a reliable method.

 - Several methods have been proposed to tackle this issue.
-An alternative linguistic analysis is offered by Wirote Aroonmanakun (2007) who argues that clauses should serve as basic syntactic units instead of sentences.[^2]
+An alternative linguistic analysis is offered by Wirote Aroonmanakun (2007) who argues that clauses should serve as basic syntactic units instead of sentences.[^2] Different model architectures, such as CRF[^3] and BiLSTM-CNN[^4], are utilized in combination with n-gram and POS features.

+Recently, advanced language model, such as ELMo and WangchanBERTa  have been utilized

+These methods require the data to be tokenized using features such as n-gram and POS

     The are some workarounds, like